Harshitham195/Harshitham195/README.md

-<body align="left">Hi 👋, I'm Harshitha </h1>
+<body align="left">Hi 👋, I'm Harshitha! </h1>

-**Welcome to my portfolio.
+*Welcome to my portfolio.
 I am a Data Analyst.
-This is a collection of projects that I am working on from a variety of disciplines and fields for academic and hobby purposes**
+This is a collection of projects that I am working on from a variety of disciplines and fields for academic and hobby purposes*

-**Note: Data used in projects are for demonstration purposes and derive from publicly accessible sources**
+*Note: Data used in projects are for demonstration purposes and derive from publicly accessible sources*

 **🧐 About:**
 - 👀 I’m currently looking for a **Summer Intern 2024 as a Data Analyst**